[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 • Know-how for Resuscitating Low-End Hardware

-Recently, news has been emerging that major domestic IT companies are restricting the use of OpenClaw within their organizations.
-This is due to concerns regarding security and the loss of control over data.
+Recently, news has been circulating that major domestic IT companies are restricting the use of OpenClaw within their offices.
+This is due to concerns over security and the loss of control.

 Paradoxically, however, this is the strongest evidence of just how disruptive this technology is.
-When smartphones and the cloud first emerged, companies also locked their gates citing 'security' as the reason.
-But in the end, the winners were not those who rejected the wave, but those who first learned how to understand the nature of the wave and control it safely.
+When smartphones and the cloud first appeared, companies also locked their gates citing 'security' as the reason.
+But in the end, the winners were not those who resisted the wave, but those who first learned how to understand the nature of the wave and control it safely.

-"A massive tide has already begun; where do you stand?"
+"A massive trend has already begun; where do you stand?"

 At this very moment, the global AI ecosystem is rapidly restructuring in the direction that OpenClaw is pursuing.